Course Outline

 Requirements

-This course is designed for individuals who possess a solid working knowledge of UNIX or have completed the Introduction to UNIX course.
+This course is exclusively intended for participants who possess a strong working knowledge of UNIX or have successfully completed the Introduction to UNIX course.

 Testimonials (7)